mjbsp/tbslab/content/authors/brandtmark/_index.md

 - Researchers
 ---

-I am an associate professor in the Department of Psychology at Michigan State University.
-The overarching goal of my research program is to understand how ideological and moral beliefs – such as political ideology, religious fundamentalism, and moral conviction – structure attitudes and behaviors and provide people with meaning.
+I am an associate professor in the Department of Psychology at Michigan State University and a member of the Minority Politics Lab in the College of Social Sciences.
+My goal is to understand the causes and consequences of political, religious, and moral beliefs that can ultimately be leveraged to reduce conflict and promote a more fair, just, and free society.
+I study ideological and moral beliefs – such as political ideology, racism, religious fundamentalism, and moral conviction – and how they structure attitudes and behaviors, how they become moralized, and why people adopt them in the first place.

 My publications are <a href="https://tbslaboratory.com/publications/index.html">here</a>.